cskilian/musicsync/README.md

 # musicsync

 This application allows a musician to sync their score and mp3 audio file.
+It will be great!